-This fall, La Cañada Presbyterian Church launched a new outreach initiative: “Thriving Children; Thriving Families.”
-We are focusing on four of our outreach partners, in and around Northwest Pasadena, whose focus is supporting children and/or families.
+In the fall of 2019, La Cañada Presbyterian Church launched a new outreach initiative: “Thriving Children; Thriving Families.”
+This initiative centers on four of our outreach partners, in and around Northwest Pasadena, whose focus is supporting children and/or families.
 We hope to build relationships that help create an understanding between our different life experiences and dedicate ourselves - time, talent and treasure - to loving our neighbors and shining Christ’s light in ways that help the children and families of northwestern Pasadena thrive.
-As we focus this year on what it means to be “sent” by God, we are exploring ways that we as a congregation are sent to love our nearby neighbors.
+Recognizing that we are “sent” by God, we are exploring ways that we as a congregation are sent to love our nearby neighbors.

 Thriving Initiative Partners

-We’re starting out this initiative by focusing our efforts on existing Local Outreach partners who are serving in northwestern Pasadena and focused on helping children and families thrive!
-We started by getting to know them and learn what they’re up to through the Come and See Progressive Meals on September 29 and October 3.
-Then we got to know them better through various opportunities for service and relationship building during the Love Our Neighbor Days on October 13 - November 2.
-We are continuing to promote additional opportunities to learn more and further these partnerships through other one-time and ongoing service opportunities.
+We started out this initiative by focusing our efforts on existing Local Outreach partners who are serving in northwestern Pasadena and focused on helping children and families thrive!
+We began by getting to know them and learn what they’re up to through the Come and See Progressive Meals.
+Then we got to know them better through various opportunities for service and relationship building during the Love Our Neighbor Days.
+We are continue to promote additional opportunities to learn more and further these partnerships through one-time and ongoing service opportunities.
 If you missed the Come and See Progressive Meals where we heard from these partners, we recorded those presentations which you can watch using the buttons below.

 Door of Hope